bhelgas/HDD-Checker/README.md

 ### Example Flow

-1. The user clicks the "Velg hovedmappe" button and selects a source folder.
+1. The user clicks the "Select source folder" button and selects a source folder.
-2. The user clicks the "Velg destinasjonsmappe" button and selects a destination folder.
+2. The user clicks the "Select destination folder" button and selects a destination folder.
-3. The user enters the file extensions to search for in the "Filtyper" input box (e.g., `jpg,png,gif`).
+3. The user enters the file extensions to search for in the "File extensions" input box (e.g., `jpg,png,gif`).
-4. The user clicks the "Kopier filer" button, and the program begins scanning the source folder.
+4. The user clicks the "Copy files" button, and the program begins scanning the source folder.
 5. Files with the specified extensions are copied to the target folder.

 ## How to Run